stonedscone/walnut/README.md

 - **Invincibility frames** after taking damage to prevent combo deaths

 ### World
-- **TileMap system** — levels loaded from `.txt` files, no recompiling to edit levels
+- **TileMap system:** levels loaded from `.txt` files, no recompiling to edit levels
 - **Solid tile collision** with AABB resolution on all four sides
-- **Breakable tiles** — destroyed on dash contact, solid otherwise
+- **Breakable tiles:** destroyed on dash contact, solid otherwise
-- **Internal render resolution** scaled up to the window — pixel-perfect at any window size
+- **Internal render resolution** scaled up to the window, pixel-perfect at any window size

 ### Camera
 - Smooth camera that follows the player through the world

 ### Enemies
 - **Enemy base class** with virtual `update()` and `render()`
-- First enemy type: **walker** — patrols back and forth, damages player on contact
+- First enemy type: **walker** patrols back and forth, damages player on contact

 ### Game States
 - State machine managing gameplay, game over, and transitions